Nacho (Better Call Saul episode): Reception

-Upon airing, the episode received 3.23 million American viewers, and an 18-49 rating of 1.6.
+Upon airing, the episode received 3.23 million American viewers and an 18-49 rating of 1.6.

 Erik Kain of Forbes said that "Overall, this was yet another strong entry in the show.
 Great shots of New Mexico, plenty of humor, and a little bit of mystery all kept this one humming from start to finish."

 Michael Hogan of The Telegraph gave the episode 4 out of 5 stars, concluding:

 Better Call Saul has hit the ground running and already become one of the best shows on TV – even if it’s not on TV in the traditional sense.
 A worthy prequel to Breaking Bad.
 Perhaps lightning can strike twice in the same place after all.

-Roth Cornet of IGN gave the episode 8.5 out of 10, saying "Better Call Saul continues to settle into itself, as Jimmy McGill's will to do the right thing is tested."
-Richard Vine of The Guardian also gave a positive review, and was pleased that the episode began to examine Jimmy's relationships with Chuck and Kim, who "you really get the sense that she's fond of him, against her better judgement".
+Roth Cornet of IGN gave the episode 8.5 out of 10, saying, "Better Call Saul continues to settle into itself, as Jimmy McGill's will to do the right thing is tested."
+Richard Vine of The Guardian also gave a positive review, and was pleased that the episode began to examine Jimmy's relationships with Chuck and Kim, saying of Kim, "You really get the sense that she's fond of him, against her better judgement".

-The episode earned a 100% "fresh" rating on Rotten Tomatoes, out of 20 reviews.
+The episode earned a 100% "fresh" rating on Rotten Tomatoes out of 20 reviews.